tidepool-org/tidepool-org.github.io/_docs/privacy-policy.md

 *   How long does Tidepool keep my information?
 *   How does Tidepool secure my information?
 *   What about information from children?
-*   What about my privacy rights in California?
+*   What are my privacy rights in California?
 *   Does Tidepool use cookies?
 *   Does Tidepool collect information automatically when I use the Tidepool Apps?
 *   Can third parties collect information about me when I use the Tidepool Apps?
 *   Does Tidepool recognize Do Not Track signals?
-*   Where can I send questions, comments or suggestions about Tidepool’s privacy practices?
+*   International Privacy Laws
+*   Additional Rights
+*   Legal Basis for Collection, Use, and Processing of Information

 **4.1 Are there any territorial restrictions for using Tidepool Apps?**
 At this time, Tidepool Apps are only intended for use in the United States and the European Union (‘EU’).
 The Tidepool Apps and Tidepool Platform are hosted in the United States and all information is stored in the United States.
 By using the Tidepool Apps and Tidepool Platform you consent to processing and storage of your information in the United States.
 For further information if you are an EU resident and using the Tidepool App or visiting the Tidepool website from the EU, please see the section below on [International Privacy Laws](#international_privacy_laws).